basdds/basdds.github.io/_posts/2020-02-16-rand()-is-not-random.md

 Using PHP rand() was quite common, in the PHP 4/5 days.
 However, rand() was flawed and replaced by 'mersenne twister' mt_rand().
 But even in PHP 7.2 the mt_rand() function had received a fix for a modulo bias bug.

-Eventually random_int() was introduced as the only function to generate cryptographically secure pseudo-random integers in PHP7
+Eventually random_int() was introduced as the only function to generate 'cryptographically secure pseudo-random integers' in PHP7

 So my lessons learned are:

 * Don't re-use your old code, without looking at how it's language built-in functions have evolved over the years!

-* Randomness is a *very complicated* subject in computing!!
+* Randomness is a *very complicated* subject!

-* Your eyes and brain are *really good* at spotting non-randomness in a 6-screen picture slide-show! :-)
+* Your eyes and brain are *really good* at spotting non-randomness in a 6-screen picture slide-show!

-* I have to update all my (lan!)
-Raspberry Pi's to a newer distro, providing at least php 7.2!
+* 2do: Take a deeper dive into the HRNG capabilties of the Pi! [article on this](http://scruss.com/blog/2013/06/07/well-that-was-unexpected-the-raspberry-pis-hardware-random-number-generator/)